Categories

 This weekend was the US-12 Heritage Longest Yard Sale, so I took Friday off from work and did the drive.
 This year, I started driving west from Dearborn, but as expected, the set-ups really weren’t available until I reached Saline.
 I went as far as Allen, Michigan and turned around.
 Of course, I had to hit Randy’s BBQ in Brooklyn, MI for the famous Godzilla Sandwich (Google it!).

 I didn’t get many bargains, as there was not a lot offered as far a music-related stuff.
-I got a gig bad and an empty Gibson hardshell acoustic guitar case, but the only real bargain (maybe) was a Dean electric bass.
+I got a gig bag and an empty Gibson hardshell acoustic guitar case, but the only real bargain (maybe) was a Dean electric bass.

 I purchased it on the way back home and didn’t really look at it closely.
 For what I paid ($60.00), just about any cheap bass would be a decent buy.
 Once I got it home, I took a better look.
 The neck, body, and hardware are definitely a Dean model, but it looks like the pickguard and pickup were replaced with a generic setup, which doesn’t properly fit the body.
 I’ll most likely patch it up in places (like removing some stickers on the back of the body) and sell it off.